-Whether you want to dictate notes while you’re on the go, share verbal notes with friends and colleagues, or record a message for far-off family members, the Google Play Store has an app that will meet your needs.
+Whether you want to dictate notes while you’re on the go, share verbal notes with friends and colleagues, or record a message for far-off family members, the Google Play Store has a voice-to-text app that will meet your needs.

 Other useful features include Bluetooth support, a home screen widget for instant dictation, and offline note-taking.
 The app also offers continuous recording.
 Unlike lots of other dictation apps, that means you can take long pauses between sentences while you gather your thoughts and the app will keep listening.